The Locker Room Code

 Amir stood to leave.

-“Say hi to Manfred for me,” Mason said, not looking up.
+“Say hi to Manfred for me,” Mason said, looking up at Amir as walked towards the door.

-It started with a name buried in an old precinct log—Kashyap, K.—attached to an unsolved case file that had once been flagged as “internal interest.”
+It started with a name buried in an old precinct log—Kashyap, K.—attached to an unsolved case file once flagged as internal interest.
 He pulled the report.
-At first, it looked like any other cold case.

-The pattern was unmistakable.
+It laid it out plainly.
 His father had been the NYPD’s mystery man.
+The vigilante.

-And that task force included two names Amir now knew better than most: Deputy Inspector Mason, and Manfred…
+An internal task force was formed to investigate this vigilante.
+Buried in that report were two names Amir knew better than most: Deputy Inspector Mason, and Manfred.

 Amir never asked for details, and they never volunteered them.
-But he had read the report numerous times.
+He’d read the report often enough to know something had been left out.
+Mason knew the full shape of it.
+Maybe Manfred did too.

 The task force ended the same day Karam Kashyap died.
 The cause of death was a single stab wound to the back, delivered by a knife-wielding thief in the subway.